pyauth/python-pkcs11/README.rst

 MIT License

-Copyright (c) 2017 Danielle Madeley
+Copyright (c) 2017 Danielle Madeley and contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal